nih-fmrif/HCP_CCA_Analysis-1/README.md

 ```

 The matrix _EB_ has dimensions 458x5, and appears to be the source of error (the _vars_ matrix has the correct dimensions of 461x478).

+It turns out that subjects are being dropped from the restricted data file because they are lacking elementary data necessary to generate the permutations.
+These subjects are: 108525, 116322, 146331, 256540.

+The MATLAB code was modified to drop these subjects from the analysis and proceed with the subset of 458.